 Action Result 1.
-Lift the handset or press the ON/OFF ke /.
+Lift the handset or press the ON/OFF key.
 Intercom dial tone 2.
 Dial the extension number.
-3. While the phone is still ringing, or when tone, enter the Message Wait Set code (d • 4.
-Replace the handset or press the ON/OF • Message lamp flashes at called extension • MSG EXT XXX displays (where XXX = calling extension number) or name of calling extension displays at called extension
+3. While the phone is still ringing, or when you hear the busy tone, enter the Message Wait Set code (default = 4).
+MSG Accepted displays 4.
+Replace the handset or press the ON/OFF key.
+Message lamp flashes at called extension • MSG EXT XXX displays (where XXX = calling extension number) or name of calling extension displays at called extension